Origination date: 10/01/93

 Leave Accruals: Vacation and sick hours will accrue while an employee is on a paid status.

 Retirement: No refund of any retirement contribution is made upon the commencement of the leave, since the return of the employee is anticipated.
 Service credits do not accrue during any period of unpaid leave, but will commence upon the employee's return to work.

 Other Benefits: The educational aid benefit remains in effect for employees during the leave period as does the use of university facilities.

 Continuous Service: Computation of service dates for continuous service, vacation accrual rates, seniority, and general pay adjustments will include this leave as creditable service providing the employee returns to work on the first workday following the termination of the authorized leave.

-An employee may request a light duty assignment, if unable to return to his/her job in full capacity.
+An employee may request a light duty assignment, if unable to return to their job in full capacity.
 Refer to Policy 4.07 Light Duty.

-An employee will be considered to have voluntarily terminated employment if he/she:
+An employee will be considered to have voluntarily terminated employment if they: